 - Polycystic ovaries: In this, the ovaries might be enlarged and contain follicles that surround the eggs, which might lead to dysfunction of the ovaries.

-The Most Common Types of PCOS Seen in Females
+The Most Common Types of PCOS in Females

-There are four types of PCOS that is most common among women:
+There are four types of PCOS in females that is most common among women:

 - Insulin-resistant PCOS: It is the most found PCOS among women.
 This kind of PCOS results from a high level of insulin in the body, which can also be referred to as pre-diabetes.
 It occurs when the cells of the body do not respond well to insulin, which increases blood sugar levels and forces your pancreas to pump out even more insulin.
 Excess circulation of insulin increases the production of androgens which leads to further symptoms and problems mentioned above.
 Smoking, sugar, pollution, and trans fat can cause this type of PCOS.